* Designer who led Burberry transformation to step down

 "Burberry ... has become somewhat predictable and deja vu," Exane BNP Paribas said.

-The company, which still manufactures trench coats in Yorkshire, northern England, poached Gobbetti from Celine to overhaul the business earlier this year, leaving Bailey with creative control.
+The company, which still manufactures trench coats in Yorkshire, northern England, poached Gobbetti from Celine to overhaul the business earlier this year, but left Bailey with creative control.

-Under Bailey Burberry moved upmarket, emphasised its British heritage and launched new leather goods like the Bridle bag.
+Burberry moved upmarket under Bailey, emphasising its British heritage and launching new leather goods like the Bridle bag.

 He also used social media and shook up traditional fashion production cycles by enabling people to buy designs as soon as they were shown on the catwalk.